Fairy tale settings: The forest

 Forests are places full of mystery, where the imagination can run riot.

 When the fairy tales were first told, the lands of northern and western Europe were thick with woodland.
 At that the time, the forest represented very real dangers, such as bandits and wild animals.

 This illustration is from 'Little Red Riding Hood' by Jennie Harbour from 'My book of favourite fairy tales', 1921.
 It shows a wood that is mysterious and foreboding.
 Download 'Little Red Riding Hood' illustration (PDF: 1.78 MB).

 - Look at the 'Hansel and Gretel' illustration by M L Kirk above.
 This shows the scene when Hansel and Gretel are lost and abandoned in the middle of the forest at night.
 Ask the pupils to look closely at the picture and to list / identify the creatures hiding in the background.
 Which ones are real animals, and which are magical beings?
 Which of the creatures might be helpful and friendly, and which ones seem more menacing?
 Look at the characters of Hansel and Gretel — what might they each of them be feeling and thinking?

 Expressive Arts and Literacy and English experiences and outcomes: [EXA 1-07a; EXA 2-07a; LIT 1-09a; LIT 2-09a; LIT 1-07a; LIT 2-07a]

 - Look at / research pictures of forests.
-If you're located near a forest, try to arrange a guided walk or talk with a Forestry Commission ranger.
+If you're located near a forest, try to arrange a guided walk.
+Forestry Commission Scotland have suggestions for walks and other activities.